-Summer harvest was low over the 2012-13 summer on Lake Rotoiti.
-Winter catch rate has yet to be calculated, though indications are that it was not as good as the 2012 winter following a poorer summer harvest.
-During the 2012 winter, the average catch was much improved compared to the 2011 winter and the best recorded since the 2007 winter.
-The fish caught by Rotoiti anglers during the 2012 winter were larger and significantly heavier (P=0.017) than those caught in 2011 and were bigger than the last 10-year average (596mm).
-Lake Rotorua creel surveys have shown a drop in condition of rainbow trout since the 2007-08 season when the wall was constructed.
-This may also have been caused by warmer summer temperatures and algal blooms through this period.
-The 2012-13 summer survey showed an improvement in size, weight and condition.
+Summer harvest was fairly high over the 2013-14 summer and better than the past 10-yraverage of 0.25 fish per hour on Lake Rotoiti.
+Winter catch rate has yet to be calculated, though indications are that it was just behind if not on a par to a very good 2013 winter catch rate.
+During the 2013 winter, the average catch was much improved compared to the 2012 winter and the best recorded since the 2007 winter.
+The fish caught by Rotoiti anglers during the 2013 winter were smaller and slightly lighter than those caught in 2012 and at 587mm FL were smaller than the past 10-year average (598mm).
+Since the 2007-08 season when the wall was constructed, Lake Rotorua creel surveys have shown a drop in condition of rainbow trout.
+This may have been caused by warmer summer temperatures, lack of successful smelt spawning and/or algal blooms through this period.
+Both the 2012-13 and 2013-14 summer surveys showed consecutive improvements in size, weight and condition of rainbow trout.
+The average Rotorua trout caught during the 2013-14 summer was significantly larger (P=0.037), heavier (P=0.001) and in better condition (P=0.01) than fish caught during the 2012-13 summer.